 - Select the number of points you’d like to increase or decrease a subscriber’s lead score by each time the event is recorded by Drip.

-You can increase a subscriber’s lead score when they submit a Drip form.
+You can increase a subscriber’s lead score when they submit one of your Drip forms.

 To apply a lead score to a Drip form: